Fall Street Sweeping Information

 The Art, Science, and Timing of Street Sweeping

 We receive input from residents (and even biologists) about our street sweeping operation every year – many noting that it appears that we start the operation before a majority of the leaves have fallen.
 There are many factors that impact why we start our operations when we do, but foremost is that we have a very short window between when leaves begin to fall and when the first snow or freeze may occur.
-For example, our first snow fall this year came on October 14, and in 2014, the first snow fall and freeze came on November 10, shortening our window to get the work done.

 We are constantly monitoring the trees, but measuring the amount of leaf drop is a very subjective process.
 We take into account and adjust for the different drop rates for different trees in different corners of the city.
 Unfortunately, the oaks, maples, aspens and cottonwoods don’t all perfectly align their schedules.

 Weather, time and budget permitting, we sometimes circle back to streets swept early in the process to clean up as much of the organic matter as possible.
 The second pass begins only after we are able to successfully complete the first round of all streets.
 Crews do not post “no parking” signs for the second pass through.

 Unfortunately, there is no perfect science to determine the optimal start time for sweeping, but our experience has shown that starting earlier helps ensure we can deliver the proper services to all residents in Saint Paul.

 Bag and dispose yard waste - Please bag and dispose of your leaves and grass clippings properly.
 Do not sweep them into the street.
 It is illegal to sweep leaves, grass or other debris into the street, and offenders will be ticketed.
 Properly disposing of your yard waste protects our lakes, rivers and streams, and helps city crews to sweep all streets on time.
 Sweeping up excessive debris raked onto the street slows down the process significantly.